magnusnissel/birdbody/README.md

 6. Open the .csv files with the program of your choice
 7. If you want XML or plaintext files for use with concordancers, see "Conversion" below

+### Streaming tweets ###
+Birdbody can listen to the Twitter stream and collect tweets matching search strings.

+1. Go to the "Stream tweets" tab.
+2. Type in a number of search terms to listen for.
+3. Optional: Specify a maximum number of tweets to collect.
+4. Click on "Start streaming" to start and again to stop.
+5. After streaming ends, Birdbody may take a while to convert the tweets to CSV.

+There is a button for JSON-to-CSV conversion in streaming does not stop regularly.
+This could happen if the software or computer crashes / shuts down during long streaming sessions.

 ### Creating corpora ###
 You can aggregate the CSV files to create larger collections.